skynav/ttt/README.md

   Long Options:
-    --debug                  - enable debug output (may be specified multiple times to increase debug level) --debug-exceptions       - enable stack traces on exceptions (implies --debug) --disable-warnings       - disable warnings
-    --help                   - show usage help
+    --debug                  - enable debug output (may be specified multiple times to increase debug level) --debug-exceptions       - enable stack traces on exceptions (implies --debug) --disable-warnings       - disable warnings (both hide and don't count warnings) --help                   - show usage help
-    --list-models            - list known models
-    --model NAME             - specify model name (default: ttml10) --quiet                  - don't show banner
+    --hide-warnings          - hide warnings (but count them) --model NAME             - specify model name (default: ttml10) --quiet                  - don't show banner
-    --verbose                - enable verbose output (may be specified multiple times to increase verbosity level) --treat-warning-as-error - treat warning as error Non-Option Arguments:
+    --show-models            - show built-in validation models (use with --verbose to show more details) --show-repository        - show source code repository information --verbose                - enable verbose output (may be specified multiple times to increase verbosity level) --treat-warning-as-error - treat warning as error (overrides --disable-warnings) Non-Option Arguments:
     URL                      - an absolute or relative URL; if relative, resolved against current working directory
 </pre>

 As a convenience, if a URL argument takes a relative form, then `ttv` attempts to resolve it against the current working directory.

-Run `ttv` with the `--list-models` option to determine which validation models are supported, and which is the default model.
+Run `ttv` with the `--show-models` option to determine which validation models are supported, and which is the default model.

 ## Testing